pyodide/pyodide/docs/development/new-packages.md

 build system creates it.
 In general, it is not recommended, to construct these by hand; instead create a Python wheel and install it with micropip.

-Pyodide is obtained by compiling CPython into web assembly.
+Pyodide is obtained by compiling CPython into WebAssembly.
 As such, it loads packages the same way as CPython --- it looks for relevant files `.py` files in `/lib/python3.x/`.
 When creating and loading a package, our job is to put our `.py` files in the right location in emscripten's virtual filesystem.